My Story – and it ain’t that glamorous

 But, all up, this journey has been nothing short of transformative.
 I’m more aware of my financial life, more mindful of my spending.
 I give more & save more than, previously, I would have ever thought possible — over the last few years, we’re talking 1000s of dollars.

 But what’s more, it feels great.
-It’s not miserly existence.
-I’m happier: there’s less stressed about money, and more joy about giving.
-And I’m better able to savour my purchases (sometimes, at least …) — to pause before I tuck into that Sunday brunch with friends and think, “yes this is good, I’m going to savour this”.
+It’s no miserly existence.
+I’m happier.
+Less stressed about money.
+Delighted about giving.
+And better able to savour my purchases (to pause before I tuck into that Sunday brunch with friends and think, “yes this is good, I’m going to savour this”.)

 The journey is very much ongoing, but I like where it’s headed.

 Why not join me?